opensearch-project/project-website/_posts/2022-02-11-a-quick-opensearch-primer.md

 ### A closing thought.

 **Anyone can help.
 Really.** This project wouldn’t be where it is today without the community.
 One of the project’s principles of development is to be “Open source like we mean it.”
-The participation of anyone willing and able will always be welcome.
+The participation of anyone willing will always be welcome.
 Assistance and contributions of any kind are helpful whether you’re a blogger, coder, tech writer, graphic designer, thought leader or jack of all trades.
 Not all contributions are code!
 If you’ve enjoyed this, become part of the community!
 Check out the [project page on GitHub](https://github.com/opensearch-project), and the [public roadmap](https://github.com/orgs/opensearch-project/projects/1).
 Also, join the [community meetings](https://opensearch.org/events/).
 Last but not least, get involved in discussions and chat with other community members in the[OpenSearch Forums](https://discuss.opendistrocommunity.dev/). **All** are welcome and come as you are.